 Currently, your pet dog, cat or ferret can travel within the EU with you, as long a they’ve been microchipped, vaccinated against rabies, and hold a Pet Passport.
 Find out more on gov.uk.uk.

 So there you have it – all our top dog travel tips.
 We love to hear about your dogs and your adventures together, so please do leave a comment and tell us more about your travels with dogs.

-And if you found this article useful, why not share with friends – use the icons at the top of the page.
+And if you found this article useful, why not share with friends – use the icons at the bottom of the page.